Wegman’s Food Market Opens First Manhattan Store, Replacing K-Mart

 A customer with a bulky “Rochester, NY” sign hung around his neck told Straus News that he was delighted about opening day, especially considering that he wouldn’t have to commute to Wegman’s Brooklyn location anymore.
 “It’s just a really great store,” he said.
 (The Brooklyn shop, on Flushing Ave., the chain’s first within the five boroughs, opened in 2019).

-A man wearing an ostentatiously studded belt buckle–and an equally bedazzled woman–would’ve blended into the milling crowd, if it weren’t for a few perceptive shoppers asking them for photos near the escalators on the lower floor.
-Sure enough, Danny Wegman was in town for the grand debut, and he appeared to have enraptured fans.
+A man wearing an ostentatiously studded belt buckle–and an equally bedazzled woman, his wife–would’ve blended into the milling crowd, if it weren’t for a few perceptive shoppers asking them for photos near the escalators on the lower floor.
+Sure enough, Danny Wegman was in town for the grand debut, and he appeared to have a captive audience.

 Chairman Wegman told Straus that he was “thrilled” by his franchise’s arrival in Manhattan.
 “I’ll be here today, gone tomorrow, and back for the weekend,” he said.